 6. Try an active adventure activity

-Holidays don’t just have to include relaxing on the beach or sightseeing.
+As one of our top tips for how to stay fit and healthy on holiday, you don’t just have to include relax on the beach or go sightseeing whilst you’re away.
 Most destinations have activities catering to thrill seekers and those looking for a more adventurous holiday experience and the opportunities are endless.
 Here’s a sample of adrenaline fuelled activities that are sure to keep you active:

 - Water sports